 Amigurumi Unicorn Plush Pattern

 This amigurumi tutorial will show you how to crochet a Unicorn.
 This Unicorn plush will make the perfect gift for little girls.
 You can easily customise your unicorn in any color.
-You will find this crochet unicorn pattern very easy to follow.
+You will find this unicorn crochet pattern very easy to follow.
 This Unicorn plush is about 20 cm or 8 inches in height when sitting and has a cute rainbow spiral mane that you can easily customise to any color.

 This amigurumi unicorn is suitable for all ages and you can easily make it with or without safety eyes.